yugabyte/bank-of-anthos/DEMO.md

     eval $(minikube -p minikube docker-env -u)
     ```

-1. Ensure a firewall rule exists for the websocket to reach TCP port <b>8181</b> of the GKE cluster nodes.
-The "[target tags](https://stackoverflow.com/questions/60744761/adding-firewall-rule-for-gke-nodes)" of the firewall rule must match the network tag of the VMs running the k8s cluster nodes.
-To find the target tag for the firewall rule in GCP, navigate to Kubernetes Engine -> Clusters -> click on your cluster -> Nodes tab -> click any node -> Details tab -> click VM Instance -> scroll down to Network Tags.
-It will look something like "gke-mycluster-9894ac0e-node".

 1. If using Open Source YugabyteDB:

     Ensure your [helm charts](https://docs.yugabyte.com/latest/quick-start/install/kubernetes/) are up to date so you can run YugabyteDB in minikube.

     ```
     helm repo update
     ```

     Create two YugabyteDB clusters in different namespaces.
 Give them a minute or two to start up.